apache/activemq-artemis/docs/user-manual/en/examples.md

 Management
 ----------

-The `management` example shows how to manage Apache ActiveMQ using JMS Messages to invoke management operations on the server.
+The `management` example shows how to manage Apache ActiveMQ Artemis using JMS Messages to invoke management operations on the server.

 Management Notification
 -----------------------

-The `management-notification` example shows how to receive management notifications from Apache ActiveMQ using JMS messages.
-Apache ActiveMQ servers emit management notifications when events of interest occur (consumers are created or closed, addresses are created or deleted, security authentication fails, etc.).
+The `management-notification` example shows how to receive management notifications from Apache ActiveMQ Artemis using JMS messages.
+Apache ActiveMQ Artemis servers emit management notifications when events of interest occur (consumers are created or closed, addresses are created or deleted, security authentication fails, etc.).